 3. Low Elasticity

 Finally, if your hair stays stretched or breaks, it means that you have low elasticity.
-Unfortunately, hair that falls under this category does not have the right balance of protein and moisture and is often damage.
+Unfortunately, hair that falls under this category does not have the right balance of protein and moisture and is often damaged.
 In some cases, hair with low elasticity is hereditary.
 Having said that, this issue could also be caused due to heat or chemical damage.

 Now that you know the type of hair elasticity that you fall under, let’s discuss the different ways to maintain and improve it.